Our Pastor

 I started Duke Divinity School and my called ministry in the United Methodist Church; My open internacy followed these sequences: I was appointed to a ministry in Southeast Raleigh and a two-point charge in the Rockingham District at Saint Peter (Wagram) and Fletcher’s Chapel (Hoffman), afterwards another two-point charge Mount Zion (Red Springs) and Wall’s Chapel (Bowmore) in the same district.
 My next appointment was a three-point charge in the Sanford District; Mount Olive (Lillington) McQueen’s Chapel (Lemon Springs) and Union Grove (Broadway).
 Westover (Raleigh) was our next appointment followed by Mebane (Mebane) , our last appointment before coming to Havelock.
 In the middle of my appointments our last child, Johnnie III, was born in 1998 in the Sanford District and, in 2011, while in Raleigh our first granddaughter, Amerson-Joi Lynnaire Wright, was born.

 My call to ministry is close to thirty years.
-I truly felt that over these decades I have been faithful to my promise on the Friday, December 19,1991 to go, serve and tell them the Good News of Jesus Christ.
+I truly felt that over these decades I have been faithful to my promise on the Friday, December 19, 1991 to go, serve and tell them the Good News of Jesus Christ.
 In short, I bring you my personal call and commitment and these four motifs that are important to me: Congregation, Children, Community and Christ.
 The Congregation is the key for the work of the church; the Children because Christ invited them to come; the Community who will see, hear and know all about us, therefore we want to be intentional about spreading God’s Good News to the public, and we must remember Christ.
 The summation of my ministry is involving all four of the above.

-children are in love with the church it grows.
+How do we collectively harness these skills?
+I want to listen to the heartbeat of the congregation and their involvement with each other in God’s house.
+Next, I want to listen to the stories of the children and their involvement.
+When the children are in love with the church it grows.
 They will share their desires to be a part of worship and other activities.
 The community must believe in the church and the leaders.
 The faith and trust level in the word and work of God in the community must have long arms to encompass more than members on the roll of the church.
 Finally, all this must be undergirded with the Trinity.
 More importantly, Jesus must lead in our hearts.
 We must have the agape love for us to succeed and include all.

 I look forward to being one who will walk and work beside you in brotherly and sisterly love, in the Spirit of Truth.